House Democrats file bill to fund U.S. government but leave out new farm money | Politics

 House Democrats file bill to fund U.S. government but leave out new farm money

-The U.S. Congress this week will consider legislation funding the federal government through mid-December, with lawmakers hoping to avoid the spectacle of a government shutdown amid a pandemic and just weeks before the Nov.
+The U.S. Congress this week considers legislation to fund the federal government through mid-December, but a dispute over farm aid raised questions about whether lawmakers can avoid a government shutdown amid a pandemic just weeks before the Nov.
 3 elections.
-House Democrats announced Monday they had filed the legislation, which leaves out new money that President Donald Trump wanted for farmers.
-A Democratic aide said the bill could be on the House floor as soon as Tuesday.
+With government funding lapsing on Sept.
+30, House Democrats announced Monday they had filed the stopgap funding legislation, but angered Republicans by leaving out new money that President Donald Trump wanted for farmers.
+The House will take up the bill on Tuesday, a Democratic aide said.
 The Senate could then act later this week.

 The new federal fiscal year starts on Oct.
 1. The bill is designed to give lawmakers more time to work out federal spending for the period through September 2021, including budgets for military operations, healthcare, national parks, space programs, and airport and border security.